JamilahKassem/Defender-Cost-Prediction-Multiple-Attack/README.md

 1. Configure Simulation Parameters:

-Edit the config.m file to set up your simulation parameters, including the number of nodes, resources, and attack scenarios.
+The configuration is set in the Main.m file, including the number of nodes, resources, and attack scenarios.

 2. Run the Simulation: